taavik-analytics/covid19-analysis-plotly/README.md

 **coviddeath.csv** – This dataset contains real-world examples of a number of Covid-19 deaths and the reasons behind the deaths.

-<h4>Plotly visualizations are not available on Github, but you can view them here by entering the link to my repository in the search box :)</h4>
+<h4>Plotly visualizations are not available on Github, but you can view them here by entering the link to html-file in my repository :)</h4>

 [https://nbviewer.org/]